Post office named for Merle Haggard in California hometown

 BAKERSFIELD, Calif.
-(AP) — About 300 people turned out in Bakersfield, California, to celebrate the naming of a post office for Merle Haggard.
+(AP) — About 300 people turned out in Bakersfield, California, to celebrate the naming of a post office for Merle Haggard in his hometown.

-The late country music legend’s sister and widow were among those at a Friday ceremony near downtown honoring Haggard, who helped create the twangy “Bakersfied Sound.”
+The late country music legend’s sister and widow were among those at a Friday ceremony near downtown honoring Haggard, who helped create the twangy “Bakersfield Sound.”

 The event fell on the two-year anniversary of Haggard’s death — and what would have been his 81st birthday.